AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/Azure/README.md

 1. Go to the [OSIsoft GitHub repository for PI System Deployment Samples](https://github.com/osisoft/OSI-Samples-PI-System).
 2. Click **Clone or Download** and then **Download Zip** to download the contents of this GitHub repository onto your local machine as a zip file.
 The deployment samples will configure and run the deployment tests for your environment.
 3. Extract the **PI-System-Deployment-Tests** folder to your local machine.
-4. Create a new zip file from the PI-System-Deployment-Tests folder.
+4. Locate the folder called "PI-System-Deployment-Tests", right click on it and select "Send to > Compressed (zipped) folder".
 The filename should be PI-System-Deployment-Tests.zip.
 5. Save this zip file onto your local machine in the **LocalArtifacts** folder.

 #### Verify You Have All of the Necessary Files